books-java/Learn-Microservices-with-Spring-Boot-3/readme.md

 attempt is 42.
 Because the first correct attempt deserves a nice feedback message, you’ll also introduce a First Correct! badge.
 Also, to introduce a surprise element, you’ll have a badge that users can win only if they solve a multiplication where the number 42 is one of the factors

 # Architecture
 ![alt text](docs/architecture.png)
+As shown in the diagram, you’ll create an attempted exchange, of type Topic.
+In an event-driven architecture like this one, this gives you the flexibility to send the events with certain routing keys and allow consumers to subscribe to all of them or set up their own filters in their queues.
+Conceptually, the Multiplication microservice owns the attempted exchange.
+It’ll use it to publish events that are related to attempts coming from the users.
+In principle, it’ll publish both correct and wrong items, since it doesn’t know anything about the consumers’ logic.
+On the other hand, the Gamification microservice declares a queue with a binding key that suits its requirements.
+In this case, this routing key is used as a filter to receive only correct attempts.
+As you see in Figure 7-12, you can have multiple instances of the Gamification microservice consuming from the same queue.
+In this case, the broker will balance the load between all instances.

 ## Modeling the Domain
 ![alt text](docs/domains.png)

 ### Multiplication microservice
 This first web application takes care of generating multiplication challenges and verifying the subsequent attempts from the users.
 Let’s define these three business